dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ...
 ```

 In the output above, we present eight entries from the LBR stack, which typically consists of 32 LBR entries.
-Each entry has `FROM` and `TO` addresses (hexadecimal values), predicted flag (`M` - Mispredicted, `P` - Predicted), and a number of cycles (number in the last position of each entry).
+Each entry has `FROM` and `TO` addresses (hexadecimal values), a predicted flag (`M` - Mispredicted, `P` - Predicted), and the number of cycles (number in the last position of each entry).
 Components marked with "`-`" are related to transactional memory extension (TSX), which we won't discuss here.
 Curious readers can look up the format of a decoded LBR entry in the `perf script` [specification](http://man7.org/linux/man-pages/man1/perf-script.1.html)[^2].

 ### LBR on AMD Platforms

 AMD processors also support Last Branch Record (LBR) on AMD Zen4 processors.
 Zen4 has 16 pairs of "from" and "to" address logging along with some additional metadata.
-Similar to Intel LBR, AMD processors have the capability to record various types of branches.
+Similar to Intel LBR, AMD processors can record various types of branches.
 The main difference to Intel LBR is that AMD processors don't support call stack mode yet, hence the LBR feature can't be used for call stack collection.
 Another noticeable difference is that there is no cycle count field in the AMD LBR record.
 For more details see [@AMDProgrammingManual, 13.1.1.9 Last Branch Stack Registers].

 Since Linux kernel 6.1 onwards, Linux 'perf' on AMD Zen4 processors supports the branch analysis use cases we discuss below unless explicitly mentioned otherwise.
 The Linux `perf` commands to collect AMD LBRs use the same `-b` and `-j` options.

-Branch analysis is also possible with AMD uProf CLI tool.
-The example command below with dump collected raw LBR records and generate a CSV report:
+Branch analysis is also possible with the AMD uProf CLI tool.
+The example command below dumps collected raw LBR records and generates a CSV report:

 ```bash
 $ AMDuProfCLI collect --branch-filter -o /tmp/ ./AMDTClassicMatMul-bin